cat-astrophic/DSPG_VCE_Health/README.md

 # DSPG_VCE_Health
 ShinyApp folder provides code and data to replicate the interactive dashboard of the project.
-You can also visit the website of our website **https://aaec-vt.shinyapps.io/dspg23VCEhealth/**
+You can also visit the website of our project **https://aaec-vt.shinyapps.io/dspg23VCEhealth/**

 # VT Data Science for the Public Good